qlik-oss/interactive-tutorials/qlik-corectl.old/step8.md

 <details> <summary>Show solution</summary>
 <p>

 We already have the load scripts for both these files ready so we just merge both script files to one.
-Let’s append the Movies load script to the `testscript.qvs`{{open}}:
+Let’s append the Movies loadscript to the `testscript.qvs`{{open}}:

 <pre class="file" data-filename="testscript.qvs" data-target="append">
 Movies: